kent-map/chirpy/_posts/2025-03-09-20c-cumming-biography.md

 {% include embed/image.html src="wc:Underwater_studies_of_fish_with_an_eel_RMG_PU0488.jpg" aspect="1.437" caption="Underwater studies of fish with an eel" %}

 Cumming’s first book _Doney_ was published when she was 17 and is about a horse and his mistress Janet.[^ref3] The novel is set in the “The Borderland” where Kent and Sussex meet, in the villages of [Bodiam](Q2011975), Sandhurst, Salehurst, Cranbrook and [Northiam](Q1792908).
 It included an introduction by Sheila Kaye-Smith, who lived in nearby Northiam, and whose own novel [Shepherds in Sackcloth]( https://www.kent-maps.online/20c/20c-kaye-smith-delmonden/) had been set around Sandhurst in the imaginary village of Delmonden.
 In an article in _Country Life_ Cummings described herself as:

-so keen on riding at this time, that I used to steal out early in the morning and ride the farmers’ horses in the fields.
+'so keen on riding at this time, that I used to steal out early in the morning and ride the farmers’ horses in the fields.
 Then I wrote a book about my friend’s pony, Doney, and sold it.
 With the money, I bought Black Jack – who was rather too spirited for a beginner.
 When I took him hunting, he broke his bridle and off I came – in front of the whole field.
 At last we got on better terms and we both made our names by jumping everything in his path.
 To feed Black Jack, I wrote more books about country life, drawing on my own knowledge and experience.
-I had several published by the time I was 21.[^ref4]
+I had several published by the time I was 21'.[^ref4]

 {% include embed/image.html src="wc:Bruno_Liljefors_-_Black_pony_1887.jpg" aspect="1.27" caption="Black Pony, 1887" %}